ioquatix/bake-gem/guides/getting-started/readme.md

 # Getting Started

-This guide explains how to use `bake-gem` to release gems.
+This guide explains how to use `bake-gem` to release gems safely and efficiently.

 ## Installation